Research in Progress

 A substantial amendment is defined as an amendment to the terms of the application, or to the protocol or any other supporting documentation, that is likely to affect to a significant degree:

 - the safety or physical or mental integrity of the subjects of the trial;

 - the conduct or management of the trial; or

 - the quality or safety of any investigational medicinal product used in the trial.

 The review bodies that originally provided a favourable opinion of the research must authorise any substantial amendments to the study.
 For further information about what constitutes an amendment, please look at the HRA website (http://www.hra.nhs.uk/research-community/during-your-research-project/amendments/).

 If the study is a Clinical Trial of an Investigational Medicinal Product, the MHRA as the competent authority under the Clinical Trials Regulations, must authorise the amendment.

-Please notify the Research Governance team of any changes to the local Research Team named on the original HRA / IRAS application forms.
+Please notify the Research Access team of any changes to the local Research Team named on the original HRA / IRAS application forms.
 Please NOTE that honorary contracts / research passports may be required for new members of the research team.